uk-gov-mirror/UKGovernmentBEIS.beis-consumer-energy-efficiency-advice-service/documentation/Operational Support.md

 data will be available.
 The questionnaire should continue to work without this data, so users should not notice any issues.

-If this service is down then TODO:BEISDEAS-258 things go wrong...
+If this service is down then users will be able to continue completing questionnaires, but will not receive information about local grants, and we will not send EPC data to BRE.

 ### Google Analytics